Instructions for Budget Amendment Form

 Amended Remaining Balance: This would be a calculation by you of the amount of funds remaining available on the line AFTER the amendment has been entered.
 If you are subtracting funds from this line, then you would expect the remaining to show a decrease.
 If you are adding funds to a line, then you would expect the remaining to show an increase.

-Looking at the boxes at the bottom of the form:
+Amended Budget: Looking at the Boxes at the Bottom of the Form:

 Reason for Budget Amendment: In this box, provide a brief summary of why the amendment is being requested.
 You may want to include specifics about the transaction, such as a Purchase Order number, the vendor name, an employee’s name or dates of service to distinguish the reason for this amendment from other similar amendments for your area.